Quick Link: Change my UMICH password now.

 Why You Need a Secure Password

-Choosing a secure password reduces the risk that your password will be guessed or stolen by a password thief.
-A password thief can use your password to access your email and send email in your name, change your personal information in Wolverine Access and the MCommunity Directory, send spam, or publish inappropriate or illegal material.
-Such a thief may also be able to use your password to break into U-M systems.
+Choosing a strong, secure password reduces the risk that your password will be guessed or stolen by a password thief.
+A password thief can use your password to access your email and send email in your name, change your personal information in Wolverine Access and the MCommunity Directory, or publish inappropriate or illegal material.
+A thief may also be able to use your password to break into U-M systems.

 Guidelines for Creating a Secure Password

-When you change your password using the Change Password page inside UMICH Account Management, your new password will be checked for strength.
+When you change your password using UMICH Account Management: Change Password, your new password will be checked for strength.